dart-lang/site-www/src/_guides/language/analysis-options.md

 update-for-dart-2
 {% endcomment %}

-The analyzer, in Dart SDK releases 2.0.0-dev.68.0 and later, uses the [latest Dart type system][sound-dart] by default.
+As of release 2.0.0-dev.68.0, [Dart 2 semantics][sound-dart] are on by default.

-The simplest way to enable Dart 2 semantics in earlier dev releases of the Dart 2 SDK is to put
-`strong-mode: true` in the analysis-options file:
+For earlier releases, the simplest way to enable Dart 2 semantics is to put `strong-mode: true` in the analysis-options file:

 {% prettify yaml %}